coryhouse/next-react-19/app/contact-react-18/README.md

 5. Around 15% less total code.
 6. If page requires a fetch, the fetch starts sooner - as soon as the page is requested.
 7. Can avoid request waterfall by fetching data in parallel on server and streaming HTML to the client.
+8. Can create reusable SubmitButton that monitors form submission status.
+9. Encourages small, focused files.
+Requires separating server and client code.
+Requires separating the server action from the client form.
+10. More opinion should make moving between projects easier.
+Other people's code will feel more familiar.
+11. Less decision fatigue.
+Stronger opinions for how to do things. (yes, this seems to contradict point 6 below)

 ## React 18 SPA benefits: